Hotspot Shield Review 2025: Does It Secure Your Data?

 If there’s a WebRTC leak, it means the VPN has stopped cloaking your IP address and the internet-connected device you’re talking to can see your real information.

-Hotspot Shield hid our real IP address, but the test site detected something was off.
+Hotspot Shield hid our real IP address, but the site detected something was off.
 It could tell that the WebRTC IP didn't match our remote IP, which is why we gave Hotspot Shield a partial pass.

-Hotspot Shield's WebRTC leak test results
+Hotspot Shield's WebRTC leak test results (partial pass)

 Kill switch test